Big Ramsey Degrees in Ultraproducts of Finite Structures: Partition properties and internal colorings

+For the rest of this subsection, fix a signature $\LL$.
+Recall Notation \ref{structureRamsey} and Definition \ref{smallRamseydeg} from the Introduction, where we have defined Ramsey objects and Ramsey degrees.
+Let us take a few sentences to give a more detailed history of these notions.

-The investigation of structures with the Ramsey property began with the Finite Ramsey Theorem \cite{Ramseyth}, which states that any finite set (in the empty signature) has the Ramsey property in the class of finite sets; more concretely, that for any $r, s \in \omega$ and $k\geq 2$ there exists $t_0 \in \omega$ such that for all $t\in \omega$, $t_0 \le t$, the partition relation $t \lraw (s)^r_{k, 1}$ holds.
-Any member of the class of finite ordered graphs is a Ramsey object in this class as shown by Abramson and Harrington in \cite{AbramsonHarrington} and independently by Ne\v{s}et\v{r}il and R\"odl in \cite{NesetrilRodl} but only exactly complete and empty graphs are Ramsey objects in the class of all finite graphs (see \cite{NesetrilRodlcomplete} for a general proof and history of special cases).
+We can understand Finite Ramsey Theorem \cite{Ramseyth}, as stating that any finite set (in the empty signature) has the Ramsey property in the class of finite sets.
+Abramson and Harrington in \cite{AbramsonHarrington} and independently Ne\v{s}et\v{r}il and R\"odl in \cite{NesetrilRodl} showed that any finite ordered graph is a Ramsey object in the class of finite ordered graphs.
+However, only complete and empty graphs are Ramsey objects in the class of all finite graphs (see \cite{NesetrilRodlcomplete} for a general proof and history of special cases).
 The notion of small Ramsey degree was introduced by Fouch\'e in \cite{FOUCHE1997309} as a parameter measuring how far a finite structure is from having the Ramsey property in a given class.
 Ne\v{s}et\v{r}il and R\"odl showed that finite graphs satisfy the Ramsey property for colorings of vertices in \cite{NesetrilRodlvertex}, but not every graph is a Ramsey object in the class of all graphs.
 However, it follows from the fact that finite ordered graphs are a Ramsey class that every graph has finite small Ramsey degree in the class of all graphs.

-Ramsey theory for infinite structures also has its beginnings in \cite{Ramseyth} with the Infinite Ramsey Theorem, which asserts that for any $r \in \omega$ and any coloring of the $r$-subsets of $\omega$ there is a sub-copy of $\omega$ whose $r$-subsets are monochromatic under the coloring; i.e., for any $k, r\in \omega$, the partition relation $\omega \lraw (\omega)^r_{k, 1}$ holds.
-Analogous partitions of the rational linear order $\mathbb{Q}$ do not necessarily yield a monochromatic sub-copy of $\mathbb{Q}$.
-Indeed, a classic example of Sierpi\'{n}ski in \cite{MR1556708} illustrates that for $\AAA$ the 2-element linear order, the partition relation $\mathbb{Q} \lraw (\mathbb{Q})^\AAA_{2,1}$ does not hold; Galvin (unpublished) later showed that for any $k \in \omega$, the relation $\mathbb{Q} \lraw (\mathbb{Q})^\AAA_{k,2}$ does.
-This and similar phenomena motivate the formulation, in \cite{KPT}, of the notion of the \emph{big Ramsey degree} of an infinite structure, which we now define.
+Going to the infinite structures, as mentioned in the Introduction the example of Sierpi\'{n}ski in \cite{MR1556708} shows that for $\AAA$ the 2-element linear order, the partition relation $\mathbb{Q} \lraw (\mathbb{Q})^\AAA_{2,1}$ fails.
+Galvin (unpublished) later showed that for any $k \in \omega$, the relation $\mathbb{Q} \lraw (\mathbb{Q})^\AAA_{k,2}$ holds.
+This and similar phenomena were the motivation for the formulation in \cite{KPT} of the notion of the big Ramsey degree of an infinite structure.